-Results from the two income tax reforms (NL3 and NL4) add two sets of evidence regarding reforms without linkage, one pertaining to the employer side (NL3) and the other to the employee side (NL4).
+Results from the two income tax reforms (NL3 and NL4) provide additional evidence on reforms without tax-benefit linkage, with NL3 affecting the employer side and NL4 affecting the employee side.

 Earnings responses.
-Panels A and B of Figure 7 offer visual insights into the effects of Reform NL3-a payroll tax reduction for earnings below 2.5 times the minimum wage implemented in 2013-on labor costs and posted earnings.
+Panels A and B of Figure 6 offer visual insights into the effects of Reform NL3-a payroll tax reduction for earnings below 2.5 times the minimum wage implemented in 2013-on labor costs and posted earnings.
 Consistent with a limited pass-through to workers, the average labor cost of workers in the treatment group (those earning between 2.3 and 2.5 times the minimum wage in the reference year) notably decreased compared to the control group (workers with pre-reform earnings between 2.5 and 2.7 times the minimum wage), whereas the relative posted earnings of the two groups were unaffected by the reform.

-For the flat-rate income tax reform (NL4), Panels C and D of Figure 7 show the evolution of net earnings (including profit-sharing) and labor costs around the reform for the treatment and control groups, i.e., employees of firms distributing profit-sharing bonuses in the pre-treatment period, and employees of firms that did not, respectively.
+For the flat-rate income tax reform (NL4), Panels C and D of Figure 6 show the evolution of net earnings (including profit-sharing) and labor costs around the reform for the treatment and control groups, i.e., employees of firms distributing profit-sharing bonuses in the pre-treatment period, and employees of firms that did not, respectively.
 Following the reform, the average net earnings of the treatment group grew at a slower pace compared to the control group, while their relative labor cost remained constant.
 This pattern suggests that the tax increase in the treatment group was fully incident on workers.

 Pass-through estimates.
-The results for Reform NL3 are shown in Panels A and B of Figure 8, with the corresponding pass-through estimates reported in column 3 of Table 3.
+The results for Reform NL3 are shown in Panels A and B of Figure 7, with the corresponding pass-through estimates reported in column 3 of Table 4.
 The DiD coefficients show no evidence of differential pre-trends, while the labor cost for the treated workers experienced a notable decrease compared to the control group following the reform.
-The pass-through estimates are slightly negative (-0.07 in the last year and -0.14 on average over the last three years) and not significantly different from zero.
+The pass-through estimates are slightly negative (-0.06 in the last year and -0.05 on average over the last three years) and not significantly different from zero.

-The estimates for Reform NL4 are presented in Panels C and D of Figure 8 and in column 4 of Table 3.
-Unlike Reform NL3, the DiD estimates indicate a decline in net earnings for treated workers relative to the control group, with an estimated pass-through to workers of 0.92 after four years and 0.77 on average over the last three years (both significant at the 1% level).
+The estimates for Reform NL4 are presented in Panels C and D of Figure 7 and in column 4 of Table 4.
+Unlike Reform NL3, the DiD estimates indicate a decline in net earnings for treated workers relative to the control group, with an estimated pass-through to workers of 0.89 after four years and 0.75 on average over the last two years (both significant at the 1% level).